LucasDelfino92/morrowindsharp/main.md

 Automatically hides your drugs so you don't have to dump them on the floor in order to trade.

 [**Improved Temple Experience**](https://www.nexusmods.com/morrowind/mods/49373)
-Adds shrines to the temples in Vos, Suran, Maar Gan and Molag Mar.
-Adds teleport markers for Almsivi Intervention to Vos, Suran, Maar Gan and Ghostgate.
+Adds shrines and Almsivi Intervention markers to temples that were missing them.
 - BAIN options to install:
   - [X] 00 Vanilla Ghostgate